RelicCornhusk/reliccornhusk.github.io/_posts/2024-08-03-creating-azure-pipelines-from-github-repos-using-the-api.md

 categories: CI/CD ADO
 tags: CI/CD ADO
 ---
-For the past few months, I have been leading an enterprise-scale migration of a known financial institution from Microsoft's legacy Team Foundation Server to GitHub/Azure DevOps.
+For the past few months, I have been leading an enterprise-scale migration of a customer from Microsoft's legacy Team Foundation Server to GitHub/Azure DevOps.
 We are migrating several teams' source codes from TFVC to Git (using the git-tfs tool) and converting hundreds of XAML build definitions into Azure Pipelines YAML files.
 Suffice to say, we need to get creative at times to accomplish such a feat.

 The ask from our client was to migrate all their source code to GitHub and to migrate their builds to Azure Pipelines, since the developers were already accustomed to using Azure DevOps.
 Given that they had hundreds of builds, I had to come up with a script that creates pipelines on Azure DevOps from the newly-converted YAML files stored on each team's private GitHub repository.